shrihari-prakash/comma-messenger-backend/README.md

 * Splits - This means users have the ability have sub conversations inside threads.
 Think of a conversation like a browser window with multiple tabs open! 💭
 * Lock parts of conversations instead of locking the whole application!
 Each tab in a thread are renamable and password-protectable! 🔐
 * Notifications support. 🔔
+* Spotify integration to preview song links send in chat. 🎧

 **How to Run?**